Umami Pot

 You can store it in the freezer.

-• When grating the yuzu zest, be careful to avoid including the white pith.
-It can result in a bitter finish.
-Additionally, make sure not to use an excessive amount of yuzu zest, as it can also contribute to bitterness.
+When grating yuzu zest, be careful to avoid the white pith, as it can cause bitterness.
+Additionally, make sure not to use too much yuzu zest, as it can also result in an overly bitter taste.

 If you try this recipe, I’d love to hear what you think.
 Please consider leaving a review and star rating in the comments below.
 If you enjoyed it, I’d really appreciate it if you shared it with your friends.